A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Skeleton Modeling

-Early research endeavors design skeleton or body-joint descriptors in terms of \textit{anthropometric} attributes ($e.g.,$ bone lengths) \cite{munaro2014one}, \textit{geometric} attributes ($e.g.,$ geodesic distances) \cite{barbosa2012re}, \textit{gait} attributes ($e.g.,$ speed, joint angles) \cite{khamsemanan2017human}, and their combinations \cite{andersson2015person,nambiar2017context} for person re-ID.
-In \cite{barbosa2012re}, Euclidean distances between different joint pairs are computed as features, while \cite{munaro2014one,pala2019enhanced} further extend them to 13 ($D_{13}$) or 16 ($D_{16}$) skeleton descriptors based on domain knowledge such as human anatomical properties.
-These hand-crafted features are learned by different classifiers ($e.g.$, KNN, SVM) to perform person re-ID.
-They are also combined with different metric algorithms \cite{pala2015multimodal,rao2022revisiting} or other modalities such as 3D point clouds and face descriptors \cite{gharghabi2015people,bondi2018long,pala2019enhanced,munaro20143d} to further boost the person re-ID accuracy.
+\textbf{Geometric Attributes.} The incorporation of geometric skeletal measurements, including body-part ratios and inter-joint geodesic distances on the mesh surface, can enhance feature representations in person re-ID \cite{barbosa2012re}.

-\textbf{Advantages and Limitations.} Hand-crafted methods possess relatively high explainability and efficiency: (1) They manually extract features based on well-established skeleton knowledge, which can be explained by domain experts \cite{yoo2002extracting}.
-(2) Most of these methods utilize classic machine learning models ($e.g.,$ SVM) that are supported by solid theoretical foundations.
-Their model size and computational complexity are usually lower than deep neural networks, leading to higher efficiency under the same performance.
-However, they are usually labor-expensive to describe high-level properties ($e.g.,$ motion consistency), and lack the ability to fully learn latent features beyond human cognition.
-Thus, their SRID performance are often inferior to data-driven deep learning techniques especially on large-scale datasets \cite{zhou2017machine}.
+The above hand-crafted features are often learned by different classifiers ($e.g.$, KNN) to perform person re-ID \cite{andersson2015person,nambiar2017context}.
+They are also combined with different metric algorithms \cite{pala2015multimodal} or other modalities such as 3D point clouds \cite{gharghabi2015people,bondi2018long,pala2019enhanced,munaro20143d} to further boost person re-ID accuracy.